Best Road Trips in the U.S. and Canada (2026 Edition)

 Best Sunshine Road Trip: Florida Keys

-The drive from Miami to Key West feels like summer bottled up!
+The drive from Miami to Key West seriously feels like summer in a bottle!

 Why we love it: Turquoise water, key lime pie, and endless sunshine.
-Also, national parks, clear water beaches, and tropical drinks.
+Plus national parks, clear water beaches, and tropical drinks.
 What more do you need?

 Keep Reading: Beginner’s Guide to Driving the Florida Keys Highway